 Symptoms of asthma

-The asthma symptoms vary in intensity and frequency from person to person, depending on several factors, including the cause of the inflammation, the individual’s immune system, the location and size of the affected airways, and the patient’s age, sex, and overall health.
+Asthma symptoms vary in intensity and frequency from person to person, depending on several factors, including the cause of the inflammation, the individual’s immune system, the location and size of the affected airways, and the patient’s age, sex, and overall health.

 The word “asthma” has been around for hundreds of years, but it wasn’t until the early 1900s that people began to understand its true meaning.

-Although some people believe that asthma is a childhood disease, it can also develop at any age.
+Although some believe asthma is a childhood disease, it can also develop at any age.
 So if you’re wondering why you might be experiencing these symptoms, you can use this checklist to help you identify the right solution.

 How to use beta blockers for asthma

-Beta blockers are medications used to treat heart problems.
+Beta-blockers are medications used to treat heart problems.
 Some people may experience side effects while taking them, but most patients feel no side effects.

 It has been reported that beta-blockers are among the most effective medications for controlling asthma symptoms.
 Two types of beta-blockers are used to treat asthma: nonselective and selective.